bartoszlenar/Validot/docs/DOCUMENTATION.md

 validator1.Validate(null).AnyErrors; // false
 ```

 _Above, `Optional` placed as the first command in the [specification](#specification) makes null a valid case.
-If we remove it, null value would result with validation error:_
+If we remove it, the null value will result with validation error:_

 ``` csharp
 Specification<string> specification2 = s => s